António Vitorino: Career in the private sector

 In 2005, Vitorino became a partner at Cuatrecasas, Gonçalves Pereira & Associados, one of the most influential law firms in the Iberian Peninsula.
 Between 2006 and 2007, he served as member of the Amato Group, a group of high-level European politicians unofficially working on rewriting the Treaty establishing a Constitution for Europe into what became known as the Treaty of Lisbon following its rejection by French and Dutch voters.

 From November 2008 until June 2009, Vitorino served as member of a six-member panel of EU experts advising the Bulgarian government.
 Set up by Bulgaria's Prime Minister Sergei Stanishev, the advisory board was chaired by Dominique de Villepin and mandated to recommend ways to help the country adjust to EU membership.

 Vitorino was the President of Notre Europe, the European think tank founded by Jacques Delors, from 2011 until 2016.
 From December 2011 until May 2012, he served as member of the institute's Tommaso Padoa-Schioppa group, a high-level expert group to reflect on the reform of the Economic and Monetary Union of the European Union.

 Vitorino also had an ongoing role as commentator for RTP 1's programme Notas Soltas hosted by television journalist Judite Sousa.

 In 2017 Vitorino was part of the advisory boards of the "International Migration Initiative" (Open Society Foundations) and the "Transatlantic Council on Migration" (Migration Policy Institute).

-International Organization for Migration, 2018–present
+International Organization for Migration, 2018–2023

 In December 2017, the Portuguese government under the leadership of Prime Minister António Costa put forward Vitorino for the post of Director General of the International Organisation for Migration (IOM), as successor of William Lacy Swing.
 On 29 June 2018, the member states of IOM elected Vitorino as Director General, effective October 2018.
 He was chosen over American Ken Isaacs, who was eliminated in early voting rounds, and by acclamation over the runner-up, Laura Thompson of Costa Rica.
+When seeking a second term, he opted to step down after the first round of voting.
+Amy Pope of the United States subsequently became the first woman to be elected as Director General.